jpswade/jpswade.github.io/_posts/2010-12-01-find-the-ip-address-of-a-seized-website.md

 > Address: 208.101.51.57

 So, there you have it: the real IP.
-Let&#8217;s just check that by visiting [208.101.51.57](http://208.101.51.57/) in our browser.
+Let's just check that by visiting [208.101.51.57](http://208.101.51.57/) in our browser.

-Ah yes, that&#8217;s it, the real site pops up.
+Ah yes, that's it, the real site pops up.

-Now it&#8217;s up to you.
-To make life easier for yourself you could now go ahead and add these newly found details to your [hosts file](http://en.wikipedia.org/wiki/Hosts_%28file%29) so you don&#8217;t have to look them up again.
+Now it's up to you.
+To make life easier for yourself you could now go ahead and add these newly found details to your [hosts file](http://en.wikipedia.org/wiki/Hosts_%28file%29) so you don't have to look them up again.

-**It doesn&#8217;t work!?**
+**It doesn't work!?**

-Unfortunately, this doesn&#8217;t work for every domain as &#8220;ICE&#8221; seem to have changed some domains (eg: cartoon77.com) to have NS1.SEIZEDSERVERS.COM and NS2.SEIZEDSERVERS.COM as the name servers.
+Unfortunately, this doesn't work for every domain as &#8220;ICE&#8221; seem to have changed some domains (eg: cartoon77.com) to have NS1.SEIZEDSERVERS.COM and NS2.SEIZEDSERVERS.COM as the name servers.

 A little set back, however [a little fishing on Google](http://www.google.co.uk/search?q=cartoon77.com+dns) and you will soon come across the correct name servers.